mathsaey/memu/src/chip8/README.md

 # Notes

 - The operation names in the log output and debug views are based on the [cowgod reference](devernay.free.fr/hacks/chip8/C8TECH10.HTM).
-  Occasionally, I added an extra character to the name to make different variants of the same instruction more distinct.

 # Resources